nikkieverett/recipe-app/recipes/fish-tostadas-with-chili-lime-cream.md

 ---
 id: 5b19c21793310600149cda53
 servings: 4
-notes: i made guacamole with the avocados. i also made a dressing for the slaw out of
+notes: 'i made guacamole with the avocados. i also made a dressing for the slaw out of
 1 tbs lemon
 1 tbs white wine vinegar
 2 tbs olive oil
 1 clove garlic
 1/4 tsp salt
-1/8 tsp pepper
+1/8 tsp pepper'
-directions: preheat broiler. sprinkle fish with 1/4 teaspoon of the chili powder and 1/4 teaspoon salt. for chili-lime cream in bowl squeeze 2 teaspoons juice from half the lime. stir in sour cream garlic powder and remaining chili powder; set aside. cut remaining lime half in wedges for serving.
+directions: 'preheat broiler. sprinkle fish with 1/4 teaspoon of the chili powder and 1/4 teaspoon salt. for chili-lime cream in bowl squeeze 2 teaspoons juice from half the lime. stir in sour cream garlic powder and remaining chili powder; set aside. cut remaining lime half in wedges for serving.